Reloaded-Project/Reloaded-III/docs/Loader/Copy-Protection/Windows-MSStore.md

 #### Do not use DLL Injection

-!!! warning "Although it is technically possible to do so, [DLL Injection](../../Research/Bootloaders/Windows-InjectIntoSuspended.md) should be avoided for MS Store games."
+!!! warning "Although it is technically possible to do so, [DLL Injection][dll-injection] should be avoided for MS Store games."

 Launching many centennial games will invoke a binary called `gamelaunchhelper.exe`.